Find a Jiffy Lube® Location

 Your Jiffy Lube®

-Mandatory for cars built after 2007, the TPMS is a multi-component system.
-Typically, there are either sensors inside the car’s Anti-lock Brake System (ABS) or valves mounted inside the tires.
-Some spares come equipped with valves, too.
+Mandatory for vehicles built after 2007, the TPMS is a multi-component system.
+Typically, sensors are inside the vehicle’s Anti-lock Brake System (ABS) or valves mounted inside the tires.
+Some spares come equipped with sensors, too.
 These valves and sensors monitor the air pressure of each tire.
-For more information about the TPMS for your specific car, refer to your owner’s manual.
+You can refer to your owner’s manual for more information about the TPMS for your specific vehicle.

-Under-inflated tires can cost you money too:
+Underinflated tires can cost you money, too:

 So, the low tire pressure light is on.
 Now what?
 Don’t ignore it because it could be a safety issue.
 Here’s what you should do instead:

 In most cases, the tire pressure light will shut itself off when your tires are properly re-inflated.
 If it doesn’t turn off, check your owner’s manual for instructions on resetting it.
 When you bring your vehicle to a local service station to have your tires checked, the technician will handle this.

 With summer comes lots of travel, so now is the perfect time to check your tire pressure and ideally, check the pressure regularly, at least once a month.
 After all, the tire pressure light may not come on until a 25% drop in pressure occurs.
 By making sure your tires are always properly inflated, you’ll:

 Tire care is an important part of maintaining your vehicle, and Jiffy Lube® technicians are trained in preventive maintenance.
 They can inspect your tires, check and adjust their pressure, and measure tread depth.
 They’ll also help you ensure your brakes, suspension, and steering operate “as designed.”
 They’ll use service and repair components that meet or exceed Original Equipment Manufacturer (OEM) specifications when repairs are needed.